fiberplane/fp-bindgen/README.md

 Even so, having previously contributed to the `ts-rs` project, we'd like to extend our thanks to everyone who has contributed to it for the inspiration it gave us.

+### What about versioning?

+Generally, versioning is considered out-of-scope for this project.
+This means it is your own responsibility to verify a plugin you execute was compiled against a compatible version of the protocol your runtime provides.

+If your protocol ever needs to introduce breaking changes, we advise to include a `version() -> u32` export function in the protocol itself that you can call before invoking any other functions.

+As for what constitutes a breaking change, we offer the following guidelines:

+- All plugin exports are always optional.
+Because of this, new exports can always be added without breaking existing plugins, unless your runtime performs an explicit check that mandates an export's existence.
+- Adding new imports is always safe, as they will simply be ignored by existing plugins.
+- Adding fields to `struct`s is always safe, unless your runtime mandates the existence of such fields in arguments or return values coming from the plugin.
+- Adding new types is always safe.
+- **Anything else should be considered a breaking change.**

+Note that, because of the above guidelines, you should never need to define a versioning function in your first iteration.
+Because plugin exports are optional, the absense of a versioning function can simply be interpreted as meaning the plugin is at version 1.

 ## License

 This project is licensed under Apache License, version 2.0